The #1 key to continual improvement

 Understanding the cycle for continuous growth

-The training effect lets you keep going because instead of being helpless, you understand the nature of growth.
+The training effect lets you keep going because instead of giving in to feeling helpless, you understand the nature of growth.
 You’ll experience immersion and achievement, then a setback.
 Bring in some coaching and soon you’re back on track and immersed once again.
 What’s awesome is that every time this happens, you get stronger and your results also get better.

 Just like with physical training, the more you repeat something, the better you get.
 Think of it as building dedication muscles.
 Since you’ve done this before, you know you can do it again – especially with the help of a great coach for inspiration to keep going when things get tough.